scylladb/scylla-rust-driver/docs/source/statements/usekeyspace.md

 The first argument is the keyspace name.\
 The second argument states whether this name is case sensitive.

-It is also possible to send raw use keyspace query using `Session::query_*` instead of `Session::use_keyspace` such as:
+It is also possible to send raw use keyspace statement using `Session::query_*` instead of `Session::use_keyspace` such as:

 ```rust
 # extern crate scylla;